 What is the Alcântara spaceport?

 It is Brazil’s main rocket-launch base, on the coast of Maranhão in the north of the country.
-Its position near the Equator lets rockets reach orbit using about thirty percent less fuel, making it commercially attractive to satellite launch firms.
+Its position near the Equator lets rockets reach orbit using about thirty percent less fuel, making it attractive to satellite launch firms.

 Who wants to launch from there?